0xProject/0x-docs/docs/0x-limit-orders/guides/create-a-limit-order.md

 ---
-sidebar_label: Create a limit order
+sidebar_label: Create a Limit Order
 sidebar_position: 1
 description: Learn about how to create a limit order
 ---